src-bin/substrate-docs/mgmt/writing-terraform-code.md

 ### Directory structure

 **tl;dr: Write code in the `modules` subdirectories Substrate creates for each domain.
-Run Terraform from the `root-modules` subdirectories matching the domain, environment, quality, and AWS region you want or just use `substrate create-account`.**
+Run Terraform with `substrate account update`, `substrate terraform`, or simply by running Terraform in the appropriate `root-modules` subdirectories.

 Suppose you're responsible for a service called _example_ that you run in _staging_ as _alpha_-quality and in _production_ as _beta_- and _gamma_-quality.
 You will create those environments and qualities interactively with `substrate setup` and will then run the following commands to create all your service accounts:

-* `substrate create-account -domain example -environment staging -quality alpha`
+* `substrate account create --domain example --environment staging --quality alpha`
-* `substrate create-account -domain example -environment production -quality beta`
+* `substrate account create --domain example --environment production --quality beta`
-* `substrate create-account -domain example -environment production -quality gamma`
+* `substrate account create --domain example --environment production --quality gamma`

 These will create the following directory trees, which you will should commit to version control: